Mohsnmonji/mohsnmonji.github.io/_pages/teaching.md

     <ul>
       <li>SOCI 212, Statistics I, Winter 2025</li>
       <li>
-        Designed a course titled “Statistics for Social Good” by incorporating experiential learning to provide students with more opportunities to work with real-world data to examine topics such as income inequality, food insecurity, housing, and disparities in health outcomes.
+        Designed a course in social statistics by incorporating experiential learning to provide students with more opportunities to work with real-world data on topics such as income inequality, food insecurity, housing, disparities in health outcomes, etc.
       </li>
     </ul>
   </div>